 I graduated from St. Cloud State and have my Masters in Literacy Education from Hamline University.
 Before moving back to Northfield, I taught 4th and 5th grade in Spring Lake Park for seven years.
-My husband Kris and I have two children – Walter (7 years), and June (4 years).
-We moved to Northfield last June after living in NE Minneapolis for 12 years.
-We enjoy exploring the Arb, watching Walter play baseball, going on bike rides, sledding, and anything that gets us outside!
-In my free time I enjoy doing yoga, reading, drinking coffee on our front porch, and spending time with friends.
+My husband Kris and I have two children – Walter (8 years), and June (5 years).
+We moved to Northfield two years ago after living in NE Minneapolis for 12 years.
+We enjoy exploring the Arb, watching Walter play baseball, June do gymnastics, going on bike rides, sledding, and anything that gets us outside!
+In my free time I enjoy doing yoga, reading, listening to music, and spending time with friends.

 I look forward to all the new experiences we will share this year!